aai-institute/pyDVL/CONTRIBUTING.md

 The main requirements for developing the library locally are in `requirements-dev.txt`.
 For building documentation locally (which is done as part of the tox suite) you will need pandoc.
-It can be installed e.g. via
+Under Ubuntu it can be installed e.g. via

 ```shell script
 sudo apt-get update -yq && apt-get install -yq pandoc